Proven Strategies to Increase Blog Traffic + Boost Engagement

-Pop culture commentary: Share your thoughts on pop culture trending topics, news stories of pop culture interest, and/or events.
+Pop culture commentary: Share your thoughts on trending topics, news stories of pop culture interest, or events.
 Respond to comments.

-Myths or facts: Those newbies again, they do tend to fall for the same false information on a regular basis.
+Myths or facts: Those newbies, again, they do tend to fall for the same false information regularly.
 Create your post from the most common myths in your niche and correct them with the facts.

 Three Powerful Ways To Do Something Great on Your Blog Right Now

-Here are three simple and powerful ways to make your blog stand out in a super crowded blogosphere.
-Try some of the ideas presented above, but deliver them with these overall directives in mind.
+Here are three simple and powerful ways to make your blog stand out in a super-crowded blogosphere.
+Try some of the above ideas, but deliver them with these overall directives.

 #1 Be Disruptive